krupalshah/Composer/README.md

-Composer helps you to compose chains of interdependent input/output tasks such as webservice calls, database read/writes and file I/O with concurrency support using `java.util.concurrent` APIs.
+Composer helps you to compose chains of interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
 It is compatible with Java 8+ and Android.

 Most client-side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.
-There are many libraries out there which allow doing this very effectively, but some of them are either not available for all jvm based platforms or require a steep learning curve along with understanding of different paradigms.
+There are many libraries out there which allow doing this very effectively, but some of them are either not available for all jvm based platforms or require a steep learning curve.
 The aim of this library is just to provide maximum achievable composability with a minimal, easy to use programmable interface.

 ### Download